cf73/idisaved2/content/collections/pages/language.md

     content:
       -
         type: text
+        marks:
+          -
+            type: bold
+        text: "The theory of LANGUAGE\_"
+      -
+        type: text
-        text: "The theory of LANGUAGE\_studies the systemic ordering of relationships to serve communication."
+        text: 'studies the systemic ordering of relationships for communication.'
   -
     type: paragraph
     content: